On the Mysteries of MAX NAE-SAT: Integrality gap and Unique Games hardness for MAX NAE-SAT

 \end{itemize} \end{proof}

-In the following subsections, we proceed in two ways: in Section 3.1, we show an implicit integrality gap by considering the limitations of Raghavendra's rounding scheme on these biases, and in Section 3.2, we exhibit an explicit gap instance which has these biases but has no good integral solution.
+The following subsections are organized as follows.
+In Section~\ref{sub-implicit}, we show an implicit integrality gap for MAX NAE-SAT by considering the limitations of Raghavendra's rounding scheme on these biases.
+This is then extended to Section~\ref{sec:extend_to_monotone} for instances of monotone MAX NAE-SAT.
+In Section~\ref{sub-explicit}, we exhibit an explicit gap instance which has these biases but has no good integral solution.